Young Wife Lured Her Teen Sister To America So Her Older Husband Could Sexually Abuse Her

 Fifty-year-old Dale Leary and his twenty-one-year-old wife, Marta San Jose, have been accused of coaxing San Jose’s underaged sister into meeting them in Miami so that Leary could sexually abuse her.

 It’s not the first time Dale Leary has been involved in sexual assault.
-In the mid-1980s, Leary was convicted on a count of sexual abuse after he broke into a woman’s home, tied her up and attacked her sexually while holding her at gunpoint.
+In the mid-1980s, Leary was convicted on a count of sexual abuse after he broke into a woman’s home, tied her up, and attacked her sexually while holding her at gunpoint.

 For years Mr. Leary had been providing a place to stay for foreign exchange students in his home in Cutler Bay.
 That is how he met Marta San Jose, a student from Spain.
 After becoming sexually involved with San Jose, Leary decided to divorce his wife and marry the young woman from Spain instead.